eerii/fresa/docs/getting_started/building.md

 MSVC is mostly working, except for nested constexpr for loops in the math library.
 There is an issue where these loops don't compile only with MSVC.
 I already submitted a [bug report](https://developercommunity.visualstudio.com/t/Lambda-inside-lambda-cant-detect-conste/10085564) with a temporary workaround, and it is pending release.
 At this time, clang or gcc are recommended.

+When building for macos and using gcc, please note that you have to use apple clang as the c compiler and g++ as the c++ compiler, since gcc causes linking error against the developer frameworks when using glfw.
+See [this issue](https://github.com/glfw/glfw/issues/1743).

+On linux systems glfw requires some [development libraries](https://www.glfw.org/docs/latest/compile_guide.html#compile_deps_x11).
+For X11 and debian you should be fine using `sudo apt install xorg-dev`, for other systems or window managers check the complete list.

 ## extra: installing compilers

 This is a very brief and general guide to install the most recent compilers.
 Your system requirements might vary so please refer to the original instructions when in doubt.